Rahul2006MILLION/Java-Programs/README.md

 A simple Java program
 That check's if a number is **Even ✅** or **Odd ❌**.

+6)
+# 🟦 Square Number
+🔢 A simple Java program to calculate the square of a number ✨

 ✨ More programs coming soon...